honghanhh/terminology-extraction/README.md

   </tr>
 </tbody>
 </table>
+ -->

 ## Discussion
-- Why our models outperform TALN-LS2N?
+- Why our models outperform TALN-LS2N on lower-resourced languages such as French, Dutch?
     - ACTER updated version from v1.2 to v1.4.
     ```
     **Changes version 1.2 > version 1.3**